Documentation Index

 Inbound qualification

-Qualified %, disqualified %, Alert Users triggered
+Qualified %, disqualified %, outcome split

 Clear outcome split, low "no outcome" rate